osaisacson/egnahemsfabriken-homepage/README.md

 go to https://github.com/osaisacson/egnahemsfabriken and make a PR (just press the pretty obvious button called 'Compare & pull request') doublecheck that it is from your branch to the master branch

 ```

+Done!
+Let someone know that you've done changes that they can merge, or do the merge yourself (see steps in the Build build buldin section below).

 ### Build, build, buildin.